hd-faria/avrisp/README.md

 $ cd ./avrisp
 ```

-To check if your is on the list, plug in the USB cabe of you atmel programmer and in a terminal type:
+To check if your is on the list, plug in the USB cable of you Atmel programmer and type in a terminal:
 ```
 $ dmesg | grep 'idProduct'
 ```

-The last entry should have your devices idVendor and idProduct, now just verify if its listed in avrisp.rules:
+The last entry should have your devices idVendor and idProduct, now verify if it's listed in avrisp.rules:
 ```
 $ cat avrisp.rules
 ```